UNIVERSITY OF IOWA

 - Contribute to a campus culture in which UI faculty, staff, and students can expand their research productivity.

-- Creatively explore collaborative research partnerships with campus faculty and staff partners that complement and extend OSA's areas of strength.
+- Creatively explore collaborative research partnerships with campus faculty and staff partners that complement and extend OSA’s areas of strength while contributing to a thriving university community.

-- Develop opportunities for meaningful student participation in OSA research.
+- Extend opportunities and reduce barriers for meaningful student participation in OSA research.

 - Direct resources to existing and emerging programs based on their centrality to UI’s mission and potential for sustained funding and excellence.